ialbert/plac/doc/plac_adv.rst

 CHANGED IN VERSION 0.9: if you have an old version of plac_ the ``help`` command must be prefixed with a dot, i.e. you must write ``.help``.
-The old behavior was more consistent in my opinion, since it made it clear that the ``help`` command was special and threated differently from the regular commands.
+The old behavior was more consistent in my opinion, since it made it clear that the ``help`` command was special and threaded differently from the regular commands.
 Notice that if you implement a custom ``help`` command in the commander class the default help will not be added, as you would expect.